 Hair thinning is a tricky thing to deal with.
 It is quite a difficult experience for a man and a woman alike.
-Hair fall has a far-reaching effect on one's self-esteem in more than one way.
-It sneaks into social life in the form of identity crisis, social withdrawals and even in some cases anxiety and panic attacks.
+Hair fall has far-reaching effects on one's self-esteem in more than one way.
+It sneaks into social life in the form of an identity crisis, social withdrawals, and even in some cases anxiety and panic attacks.

 Hair thinning is a slow and steady process over time.
 That means, if you see increased breakage or hair fall, it's better to go for treatment before it's too late.
 The saying, “prevention is better than cure,” is apt in this instance.

 Hair loss may be genetic too.
-Male-patten and female-pattern hair loss is common genetic conditions.
-The common cause of hair thinning in men is androgenic alopecia where increased level of male hormone results in hair thinning
+Male-patten and female-pattern hair loss are common genetic conditions.
+The common cause of hair thinning in men is androgenic alopecia where an increased level of male hormone results in hair thinning

 According to Ayurveda, three doshas can affect the health of hair.

-Ayurveda mentions usage of several herbs that play key roles in hair health.
-Herbs like Bhringraj, Jatamansi, Paras pipal, etc. are rich in nutrients, vital for hair growth.
-These herbs have anti-inflammatory and antibacterial properties to wade off dandruff and scalp infections.
-Bhringraj improves blood circulation and enriches hair follicles, thereby aiding in hair growth.
-Jatamansi has the property to lengthen hair growth phase by increasing the size of hair follicles.
-Hair Growth Pro is the combination of these Ayurvedic herbs.
+Ayurveda highlights the significance of various herbs in promoting hair health.
+Herbs such as Bhringraj, Jatamansi, Paras Pipal, and others are abundant in essential nutrients crucial for fostering hair growth.
+Additionally, these herbs possess anti-inflammatory and antibacterial properties that help combat dandruff and scalp infections.
+Bhringraj enhances blood circulation and nourishes hair follicles, thus supporting hair growth.
+Jatamansi has the remarkable ability to extend the hair growth phase by enlarging the hair follicles.
+Hair Growth Pro is a combination of these Ayurvedic herbs.

-Hair Growth Pro benefits the hair in following ways:
+Hair Growth Pro benefits the hair in the following ways:

-Though hair loss and hair thinning are austere reality of life, still we can attempt to maintain hair health and prevent hair loss.
-Shedding of few strands is common during the hair growth phase.
-Vata, pitta and kapha have immense effect on hair health.
+Though hair loss and hair thinning arelife's austere reality, we can stillattempt to maintain hair health and prevent hair loss.
+Shedding of a few strands is common during the hair growth phase.
+Vata, pitta, and Kapha have immense effects on hair health.
 Ayurveda recommends various ways and treatments to improve and maintain hair health.
 Only in the healthy body, does the healthy hair flourish.